No Doubt: 2022–present: Second reunion, Coachella and future

 In an interview with WSJ Magazine in December 2022, when asked about a reunion, Stefani said "What are the odds of anything?
 I was just on The Drew Barrymore Show.
 She was one of my favorite celebrities when I was a little girl, and now I was just on the show with her.
 Anything can happen.
 We haven't really talked about doing anything, but it feels like everyone is, right?
-All the '90s people — Blink-182 did an eight-month tour that sold out in like five minutes."
+All the '90s people—Blink-182 did an eight-month tour that sold out in like five minutes."
 However, when Nic Harcourt interviewed Adrian Young for AKG's Stories Behind the Sessions (published in May 2023) and asked him if the world would see any more No Doubt music, Young replied: "I don't think so.
 I think [Push and Shove] will remain our last album.
 And unfortunately, I don't see us touring anymore either.
 I could be wrong, you never know, things could change.
 I would love to have that feeling again, connect with the fans, and it's quite a shame we're not playing live."

 On January 16, 2024, the band teased a reunion show.
 On February 2, a source close to the band revealed to Us Weekly that "the whole group has some ideas for new material and are open to a tour directly after [their] performance."
 They played a reunion show in April 2024, performing at Coachella, the first time they played together since 2015.
 On January 30, 2025, No Doubt performed another reunion show initially planned as a Gwen Stefani solo concert to support the aid and fundraising in response to the January 2025 Southern California wildfires.

-On October 9, 2025, it was reported by TMZ that No Doubt would be headlining a Las Vegas residency, playing six dates at the Sphere in May 2026, making Stefani the first female to headline the arena.
+On October 9, 2025, it was reported by TMZ that No Doubt would be headlining a Las Vegas residency, playing six dates at the Sphere in May 2026 (which would be extended into June 2026, making a total of 18 dates), making Stefani the first woman to headline the arena.